 Jamie specializes in providing outlets and resources for underserved youth.
-As the Director of Pulaski County Youth Services, she has worked to provide drug prevention, leadership development, and academic enrichment programs to children.
-These services partner with nonprofit organizations and faith communities to provide after-school programs, ACT prep, and tutoring services that work to build financial literacy, job skills, and self-esteem.
-Jamie wants to continue to invest in children in District 37 and across Arkansas.
-By supporting legislation like Arkansas’ Safeguards for Children in Foster Care Act, Jamie wants to ensure children in our foster care system are not defined by their circumstance but rather succeed and are treated with dignity and care.
-All children in Arkansas should feel accepted, safe, and free from discrimination.
+As the Director of Pulaski County Youth Services, she has worked to provide drug prevention services, leadership development opportunities, and academic enrichment programs to children.
+These services partner with nonprofit organizations and faith communities to provide safe environments where youth can attain financial literacy, learn new academic & job skills, and grow in self-esteem.
+In the legislature, Jamie has supported laws like Arkansas’ Safeguards for Children in Foster Care Act, ensuring children in our foster care system are not defined by their circumstance and are treated with dignity and care.
+Jamie is committed to ensuring all children in Arkansas feel accepted, safe, and free from discrimination.

 District 37 is home to two community colleges.
-Community colleges provide two vital paths to ensuring a productive, skilled workforce in Arkansas: a chance for a certificate that qualifies students to directly enter the workforce or a 2-year degree that allows students to transfer to a four year institution.
-By collaborating with labor organizations and the private sector, Jamie will advocate for schools like Shorter College and UA-Pulaski Technical College to provide courses that will bring our students into the workforce prepared for 21st century jobs involving clean energy and advanced technology.
+Community colleges provide two paths to ensuring a productive, skilled workforce in Arkansas: 1) certification that qualifies students to enter the workforce with verified skills and 2) a 2-year degree that allows students to transfer to a four-year institution.
+By bringing in labor organizations and the private sector, Jamie will empower schools like Shorter College and UA-Pulaski Technical College to provide courses & learning experiences that will prepare District 37 students for 21st century jobs involving clean energy and advanced technology.

-Jamie knows that women’s healthcare should not be treated as a subset of our nation’s health care.
-Affordable, accessible reproductive health care should never take a backseat.
-The Arkansas legislature has voted time and time again to unconstitutionally restrict a woman’s right to choose.
-Jamie understands that such a decision should be between a woman, her doctor, and her faith.
-Instead of diminishing women’s rights, Jamie will promote reality-based, comprehensive reproductive education and support patient’s rights and access to low-cost reproductive care.
+Jamie makes women’s healthcare a priority, and she knows that affordable and life-saving reproductive healthcare should never take a backseat.
+The Arkansas Legislature has voted time and time again to unconstitutionally restrict women’s healthcare choices.
+Jamie believes that reproductive healthcare decisions should be kept between a woman, her medical professional, and her faith.
+Jamie will promote commonsense measures to reduce teen pregnancy in Arkansas, and she will advocate for patients’ rights and access to low-cost reproductive care.

-Women in Arkansas make 82 cents for every dollar men make.
-Nationally, women of color are paid just 64 cents to every dollar men are paid.
-More than 150,000 households in Arkansas are headed by women.
-They and all women deserve equal access to a prosperous life for their hard work.
+Women in Arkansas make 82 cents for every dollar that men make.
+Nationally, women of color are paid just 64 cents for every dollar men are paid.
+More than 150,000 households in Arkansas are headed by women—they, and all women, deserve equal pay for equal hard work.
 Jamie will fight for legislation in Arkansas that eliminates the wage gap.

-Jamie knows that embracing our diversity makes the fabric of our society stronger, our economy more innovative, and our community more inclusive.
-She’ll work on behalf of all 8,000 Deferred Action for Childhood Arrivals (DACA) recipients who know no other home than America, and she compassionately and responsibly welcomes those fleeing violence.
-Jamie will work with community activists and other local leaders to ensure local protections for immigrant communities such as providing in-state tuition for undocumented immigrants, which increases their accessibility to higher education and providing a larger skilled workforce for Arkansas’ economy.
-Jamie will also advocate that our federal delegation work towards comprehensive immigration reform that includes a pathway to citizenship for DACA recipients and undocumented immigrants.
+Embracing diversity makes our community stronger, our economy more innovative, and our neighborhoods more inclusive.
+Jamie will work with community activists and other local leaders to ensure local protections for immigrant communities, like providing in-state tuition for qualified undocumented immigrants and increasing access to higher education.
+Empowering Arkansas’s immigrant community in this way only empowers Arkansas’s economy.
+Jamie will also work with our federal delegation toward comprehensive immigration reform that includes a pathway to citizenship for undocumented immigrants.

 Getting Serious About Infrastructure

 Arkansas currently has some of the worst infrastructure in the nation.
 Many of our bridges are on the verge of collapsing; our cities lack complete sidewalks; we struggle to maintain our county roads; and our wastewater management is less than satisfactory.
-Infrastructure is the basis of accessibility for safety and health care in our state.
-If we don’t have strong infrastructure, we are lacking in public safety management.
-Jamie supports finding sustainable funding that will allow us to adequately maintain bridges and roads.
-She also wants to find innovative methods to provide public transportation in more areas throughout our state.
-Quality, clean, accessible public transportation is not only the right thing to do, but a necessity for future economic growth and development.
+Good infrastructure is the foundation for accessibility, safety, small business success, and healthcare in our state.
+Without strong infrastructure, we lack sound public safety management.
+Jamie supports sustainable funding that will adequately maintain bridges and roads.
+She also wants to find ways to provide public transportation in more regions of our state.
+Quality, clean, and accessible public transportation is a necessity for our future economic growth and development.